What Is NAV In Mutual Funds?

 Table Of Contents

-What Does NAV Mean In Mutual Funds?
+• What Does NAV (Net Asset Value) Mean In Mutual Funds?

 You must have come across the term ‘NAV’ in Mutual Funds.
 We often find this term in our mutual fund portfolio or when exploring new funds to invest in.
 In simple terms, it is the per-unit price of a mutual fund.
 In this article, let’s understand what Net Asset Value or NAV means, how it is calculated, and its importance in the world of mutual funds.

-What Does NAV Mean In Mutual Funds?
+What Does NAV (Net Asset Value) Mean In Mutual Funds?

-NAV stands for Net Asset Value.
+The full form of NAV is Net Asset Value.
 It is the price at which each mutual fund unit is bought and sold.
-So, if a fund has a NAV of say ₹10 and you want to invest ₹10,000; you will get 1000 units (10,000/10) of that mutual fund.
-Let’s understand the concept of this term thoroughly with an example:
+So, if a fund has a NAV of say ₹10 and you want to invest ₹10,000, you will get 1000 units (10,000/10) of that mutual fund.

+We know that a mutual fund pools money from multiple investors and then invests their money in stocks or debt, depending on the type of the fund.
 Let’s take the example of an equity mutual fund whose NAV is ₹10.
 Say you invested ₹55,000 in this fund.
 Along with you, 9 other investors invested the following amount:

 InvestorsAmount ₹Mutual Fund Units